 - Beehive Barrier: Shield Liger's namesake E-Shielder.
-Keeps it on the Blade Liger, but he uses it just as little.
+The Blade Liger keeps it, but he uses it very little.

 - Big Brother Mentor: Towards prince Rudolf.

-- Chronic Hero Syndrome: So much it has come to bite him a few times.
-One episode he basically saved an escaped prisoner that's from The Empire, because a gang of people were ganging up on him and planning to beat him up.
-Van didn't care where the man was from, ganging up on someone like that is wrong in his eyes and basically wanted them to leave the man alone.
-End result while he did save the man, it caused his group to be suspected spies of The Empire.
-Not to add later on said man he saved basically stole a Zoid from a Republican base, and did an attack on the capital which caused some casualties to innocents.
+- Chronic Hero Syndrome: So much that it has come back to bite him a few times.
+One episode he basically saved an escaped prisoner that's from The Empire, because a group of people were ganging up on him and planning to beat him up.
+Van didn't care where the man was from, ganging up on someone like that is wrong in his eyes and he basically wanted them to leave the man alone.
+End result: while he did save the man, it caused the protagonists to become suspected as spies of The Empire.
+Then later on, said man he saved stole a Zoid from a Republican base, and attacked the capital which caused some casualties to innocents.